 When operating your boat at night, or when visibility is significantly reduced, display the proper running lights.
-For specific information on which lights and signals are needed for different conditions, refer to information from the U.S. Coast Guard, or see Chapman Piloting & Seamanship.
+For specific information on which lights and signals are needed for different conditions, refer to information in Chapman Piloting & Seamanship or from the U.S. Coast Guard.